Naked Cowboy: Politics

-On July 20, 2009, it was announced that Burck would challenge Mayor Michael Bloomberg in the 2009 election for Mayor of New York City.
+On July 20, 2009, it was announced that Burck would challenge Mayor Michael Bloomberg in the 2009 New York City mayoral election.
 In response, Jonny Porkpie, the self-proclaimed "burlesque Mayor of NYC" announced that he would run against him.
-On September 5, 2009, Burck withdrew from the race.

 On September 29, 2010, he announced his intentions to challenge President Barack Obama in the 2012 presidential election.
 At his announcement, Burck stated that he has a "very conservative policy" and that he had an "unapologetic commitment to our borders, our language and our culture", borrowing a well-known catchphrase of radio host Michael Savage.
 He changed his appearance by wearing a dress suit and had his hair cut.
 On October 6, 2010, Burck officially declared his presidential candidacy at a press conference in Times Square.
 He stated that he was neither a Democrat nor a Republican, but rather "an American" and that he intended to lead the U.S. Tea Party movement into the Oval Office.

-Bloomberg referenced the Naked Cowboy during the tenth 2020 Democratic primary debate in Charleston, South Carolina on February 25, 2020.
-When asked whether he would support expanding his signature soda ban policy nationwide, Bloomberg stated that what is right for one city is not necessarily right for every city "otherwise every town would have a Naked Cowboy."
+Bloomberg referenced the Naked Cowboy during the tenth 2020 Democratic primary debate in Charleston, South Carolina, on February 25, 2020.
+When asked whether he would support expanding his signature soda ban policy nationwide, Bloomberg stated that what is right for one city is not necessarily right for every city, "otherwise every town would have a Naked Cowboy."

 According to The Wall Street Journal in December 2020, Burck is "a big Trump supporter."
-He participated in a rally in Washington, D.C. prior to the storming of the United States Capitol on January 6, 2021.
+He participated in a rally in Washington, D.C., prior to the storming of the United States Capitol on January 6, 2021.

 Infringement lawsuits filed

 Mars Inc.

 Mars, Incorporated created a short animation of the Blue M&M's character playing a guitar while dressed in a white cowboy hat, cowboy boots and underpants on the electronic animation display that hangs outside the M&M's store at Times Square.
 Burck, who owns registered trademarks to the Naked Cowboy name and likeness, filed a trademark infringement lawsuit against Mars Incorporated on February 15, 2008.

 Burck alleged that the ads infringe on his trademark by "using his likeness, persona, and image for commercial purposes without his written permission and by falsely suggesting that he endorses M&M's candy."
 The Cowboy's lawsuit, filed in federal court in Manhattan, requested an injunction stopping Mars from using the Naked Cowboy's likeness to advertise M&M's products, up to $100 million in punitive damages, and attorney's fees.
 On June 23, 2008, the court issued a decision that dismissed a portion of the suit relying on New York law but rejected a motion by the defendants to dismiss the trademark claims.
-Burck and Mars Incorporated settled the lawsuit in November 2008, the terms of which were never disclosed.
+Burck and Mars Incorporated settled the lawsuit in November 2008, the terms of which were not disclosed.